Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 • Poor corrosion resistance

 L.T.
-Wring is a knife designer who focuses largely on bushcraft blades.
+Wright is a knife designer who focuses largely on bushcraft blades.

-His designs are among some of the best for bushcraft purposes, and the GNS is the flagship of the knife company and has all the features Mr. Wright prefers.
+His designs are among some of the best, and the GNS is the company’s flagship with all the features Wright prefers.

 L.T.
 Wright GNS Scandi